infopark/webcrm_sdk/UPGRADE.md

 ### Collections

 The `Collection` API is new.
-An JustRelate WebCRM collection is a saved search.
+A JustRelate WebCRM collection is a saved search.
 The search filters as well as the search results are part of the collection.

 ```ruby